 If your child has been excluded, it means that they are not allowed to go to their school.
 This can either be for:

-- A “fixed-term” exclusion – a set amount of days from half a day to a maximum of 45 days in one school year (what used to be called ‘suspended’) or
+- A suspension – what used to be called a “fixed-term” exclusion – a set amount of days from half a day to a maximum of 45 days in one school year, or

 - A permanent exclusion – meaning they are removed from the school roll (the official school register) and are not allowed to return (what used to be called ‘expelled’).